 Underinsured motorist coverage pays the difference when the at-fault driver's insurance is insufficient to compensate the accident victim for the injuries suffered in an accident.
 In some states, one or both of the coverage is mandatory in order to drive a car.
 In other states, uninsured and underinsured coverage is an option.
 Still other states include the notion of insufficient or under insurance in the definition of an uninsured driver.

 Whether the state mandates the amount or the driver purchasing the vehicles chooses an amount, if an accident occurs, the insurance on the at-fault car only covers damages from the accident up to the specific amount of the insurance purchased.
 The maximum amount that the car insurance company will pay to an individual or to a number of individuals injured in a single accident is called the policy limits or the limits of liability.

 If you are involved in a hit and run accident or an accident with someone who does not have insurance, any property damage or bodily injury claims you have would be covered by your own uninsured motorist coverage.
 The amount of insurance available for such claims is determined by your pre-existing contract of insurance.
 If you have the state-dictated minimum, then that is the policy limits for your uninsured motorist claim.
 If you have purchased additional coverage, then that amount of protection is available to you.

-You know best how much insurance you and your family would need in the event of a serious accident.
-Purchasing that amount in uninsured motorist coverage prevents an uninsured driver from depriving you of adequate insurance coverage.
+Underinsured motorist coverage pays the difference between the damages you have and the insurance available on the at-fault vehicle.
 Utah law allows your underinsured motorist coverage to be added on top of the at-fault driver's policy limits.
 That means your entire underinsured motorist coverage is available to you to the extent that your damages exceed the at-fault driver's policy limits.
 In these states, if you had $100,000 damages, a driver with $30,000 policy limits and a $50,000 underinsured motorist policy, you would receive $80,000 because your underinsured motorist coverage is added to the at-fault driver's policy limits.